 About this data

-Alcohol drinking habits:
+Alcohol drinking habits

-The Health Survey for England (HSE) consists of an interview that asks adults aged 18 and over who drank in the last week about the maximum amount drunk on any day in the last week.
+The Health Survey for England (HSE) consists of an interview that asks adults aged 18 and over who drank in the last week about the maximum amount they drank on any day in the last week.
 Computer-assisted self-completion interviewing is used to ask young adults aged between 16 and 17 about alcohol consumption to ensure confidentiality.
 HSE data is weighted for non-response.
 Data prior to 2006 is not shown due to changes to the methods used by the HSE to convert drinks to units of alcohol.

-It also asks children aged 8 to 15 about their experience of alcohol.
+It also asks children aged eight to 15 about their experience of alcohol.
 The questions are presented in a self-completion booklet, to allow the child to answer without revealing the answers to their parents.
 Children are asked “Have you ever had a proper alcoholic drink – a whole drink, not just a sip?” and “Have you ever drunk alcopops?”.
 They are counted as having drunk alcohol if they answer yes to either question.